Camp Wonder 2021 will be held at City Church of Charleston and ABA Outreach.

 Campers will be sent home with a daily communication booklet that will detail your child’s day and his / her progress.
 You are welcome to write notes back to your camp group leader.
 Also, you will receive weekly email newsletters describing Camp Wonder’s events, activities, and themes.
 Additionally, if you give us permission on your camper’s application, we will take photos of your child having fun at camp, and post them to Camp Wonder’s Facebook page.
 You can view them here: Camp Wonder Facebook Page

-This summer we are offering two sessions, one in June for three weeks, and one in July for three weeks!
-You are welcome to sign up for either session, or BOTH!
-Outside of our two sessions, we are unable to accommodate campers coming for just certain days or weeks of camp.
+This summer we are offering one session for three weeks in July!
+Outside of our camp session, we are unable to accommodate campers coming for just certain days or weeks of camp.

 If my child is sick and unable to come to camp, will I be reimbursed for the days missed?